Posten Bring's Privacy Statement regarding Customs clearance for parcels and letters

 If you have any questions in relation to our processing of your personal data, please contact our Data Protection Officer at: personvernombud@posten.no

-If you mean that our processing of your personal data is not in line with this Privacy Statement or that we in other ways do not comply with the requirements of the privacy legislation, please contact us.
+If you think that our processing of your personal data is not in line with this Privacy Statement or that we in other ways do not comply with the requirements of the privacy legislation, please contact us.
 You may also address your complaint to the Norwegian Data Protection Authority.
 The contact details of the Norwegian Data Protection Authority can be found on its website: www.datatilsynet.no/en.